-Task 2.5.3 Pump Test - Once the pumping rate has been determined, an eight (8) hour constant rate pumping test will be conducted by the selected consultant on the selected monitoring well at the Site.
-Transducers will be used to monitor the resultant water levels in the pumping well and surrounding monitoring wells to be determined at a later date.
+Task 2.4.3 Pump Test - Once the pumping rate has been determined, an eight (8) hour constant rate pumping test will be conducted by the selected consultant on the selected monitoring well at the Site.
+Transducers will be used to monitor the resultant water levels in the pumping well and surrounding overburden and bedrock monitoring wells to be determined at a later date.
 Also, the remaining monitoring well network should be gauged periodically throughout the test to provide additional aquifer characterization data.
 Data collected during the constant rate pumping test will be analyzed and used to calculate Site specific aquifer values including hydraulic conductivity, transmissivity, storage capacity, and groundwater seepage velocity.
 All of the calculated values will allow for the modeling efforts and risk assessment activities to be conducted with Site specific data rather than using published values.
 Results from the pump testing activities are to be summarized and included in the SCR to be submitted to PADEP.
 The management of the groundwater extracted during the step test and pump test shall be conducted in accordance with standard industry practices and applicable laws, regulations, guidance and Department directives.
 In an effort to eliminate or minimize the need for change orders on a fixed price contract, please include costs to dispose of all anticipated volumes of waste in your bid response.
 ICF and PAUSTIF will not entertain any assumptions on the contract with regards to a volume of waste (i.e. Project costs assume that no more than 1,000 gallons of groundwater will require disposal after the completion of the pump test).
 Bidders will be responsible for including costs in their bid response to cover the disposal of all potential waste related to the tasks included in the SOW.
 Please estimate the volume of waste using your professional opinion, experience, and the data provided.
 Invoices submitted to cover additional costs on waste generated as part of activities included under the fixed price contract for this Site will not be paid.
 The groundwater may be temporarily stored on site, but should be removed from the Site in a timely manner.

-Task 2.6 Site Survey - Following the advancement of the proposed soil borings, installation of the additional monitoring wells, and soil gas sampling points, a professional survey of the Site by a Pennsylvania-licensed surveyor including all current site features (e.g., buildings, property boundaries, monitoring wells, vapor sampling points, etc.) shall be completed.
-All monitoring wells, borings, groundwater seeps, the Site building, property boundaries, important Site features, and the proposed stream gauges are to be surveyed with the purpose of placing their horizontal coordinates on a scaled site map.
-As part of this task the consultant and or surveyor shall install or survey a minimum of two (2) stream gauges (1 upstream and 1 downstream) or other means or reproducible surface water measurement.
+Task 2.5 Site Survey - Following the advancement of the proposed soil borings, a professional survey of the Site by a Pennsylvania-licensed surveyor including all current Page 11 of 20 site features (e.g., buildings, property boundaries, monitoring wells, vapor sampling points, etc.) shall be completed.
+All monitoring wells, borings, site supply well location, the Site building, property boundaries, important Site features, and the proposed stream gauges are to be surveyed with the purpose of placing their horizontal coordinates on a scaled site map.
 The benchmark elevation shall be obtained by referencing the approximate ground surface elevation of the property or from an available benchmark from a USGS topographic map or benchmark elevation marker located at the Site.
 In conjunction with collecting depth to groundwater readings during sampling events and in an effort to establish groundwater flow at the Site, tops of casing for the existing monitoring wells are to be surveyed to facilitate the construction of a Site wide groundwater flow map.
 In addition, the presence of SPL (if detected) needs to be taken into consideration when calculating the static water levels in the wells and constructing a Site wide groundwater flow map.
 Groundwater elevation data collected following the installation of the additional monitoring wells along with data from the site survey will be utilized to produce a series of summary figures which will provide additional information as to the groundwater flow direction.